Jetson-Nano-Media-Server/jetson-nano-image/Readme.md

 >
 > Check this [link](https://developer.nvidia.com/embedded/jetson-linux-archive) for more information.

-The Jetson image will be built and saved in the current directory in a file named `jetson.img`
+The Jetson image will be built and saved in the current directory in a file named `jetson_nano_ubuntu20.img`

 ## Flashing the image into your board